 Workplace mental healthcare in the Netherlands

-Some workplaces have a company doctor or welfare support that you can visit if you want to see a professional about a health issue.
+Some workplaces have a company doctor or welfare support you can visit if you seek professional help about a (mental) health issue.

-All in all, there is someone to help and we strongly recommend that you see or talk to at least someone if you are struggling with mental health problems.
+All in all, it’s important to note there is always someone there to help, and we strongly recommend that you see or talk to at least one person if you are struggling with mental health problems.

 Will my basic healthcare insurance cover mental healthcare?

-For example, if you have a more complex mental health condition, which may need a lot of interventions, then your insurer may not cover all of your primary or secondary care.
+For example, if you have a more severe mental health condition that may need additional treatment, your insurer might not cover all of your primary or secondary care.

-Some will and some won’t so make sure to read up on your policy before undergoing any treatment.
-If not, you can pay for additional mental healthcare, alongside your basic healthcare insurance.
+Make sure to read up on your insurance policy before undergoing any treatment.
+You might end up having to pay for additional mental healthcare alongside your basic healthcare insurance.

-If your mental health is severe and you are admitted to a mental health institution, then under the Chronic Care Act, your insurance will cover the first three years of your being hospitalised.
-After that, it is under your discretion.
+If your mental health is severe and you are admitted to a mental health institution, your insurance will cover the first three years of your hospital stay under the Long-term Care Act.
+After that, it’s at your discretion.

 The difference between primary and secondary mental health care in the Netherlands

-Primary mental healthcare consists of services such as online mental health support and counselling services.
-Sometimes you can have both, depending on the severity.
+It consists of services such as online mental health support and counselling services with a psychologist, psychotherapist, or psychiatrist.
+Sometimes, you can have both, depending on the severity of your illness.

 What happens if you are admitted to a mental health institution in the Netherlands?

-A long-term plan is sometimes to provide supported accommodation, in order to ensure that the patient is independent, yet in a safe environment.
+A long-term plan is sometimes created to provide supported accommodation to ensure that the patient is independent and in a safe environment.

 What is mental health support like for young people in the Netherlands?

-The Netherlands has quite a mixed reputation when it comes to mental healthcare.
-Some say it is known for its amazing healthcare, others say it is seriously lacking in these areas.
+The Netherlands has quite a notorious reputation when it comes to providing health care.
+Some say the country is known for its amazing healthcare, while others say it is seriously lacking in these areas.

 What are your experiences with mental healthcare in the Netherlands?
-Let us know in the comments!
+Tell us in the comments below! 👇